-ECON216

-Principles of Microeconomics
+ECON216 Principles of Microeconomics

-(3 credit, 3 lecture, 0 lab) [ECON215]

-This course introduces students to the basics of micro-economic analysis and international trade.
+(3 credit, 3 lecture, 0 lab) [ECON215]\ This course introduces students to the basics of micro-economic analysis and international of micro-economic analysis and international trade.
 The course illustrates the principles students employ in making economic decisions and the principles followed by industry.
 Students should be capable of further studies at another institution and be able to directly apply coursework to a business environment.